-American Indians were the earliest inhabitants of the area today known as Arlington Forest.
+American Indians inhabited the area of Arlington Forest.
 Artifacts from 8,500 years ago have been found along Four Mile Run, and a village site has been identified at the confluence of Four Mile Run and Long Branch in Glencarlyn Park.